arpithaar/creative_automation_poc/README.md

 - **Generated Assets**: AI-created images for missing categories
   - Generated at Firefly-optimized dimensions for each aspect ratio
   - Only processed for their specific aspect ratio to maintain quality
-  - Skip expand/mask/fill pipeline for efficiency
+  - Skip expand/mask/fill pipeline for efficiency by performing text overlay only

 ## Architecture & Workflow